deadpyxel/tabulanil-sanity-dnd5e/README.md

 - Auto calculate total sanity based on mental attributes
 - Control current sanity from your actor sheet
+- Control current sanity from your Token HUD
 - Live update of values based on changes on Mental attributes

 ## Compatibility